microsoft/fast/packages/web-components/fast-foundation/src/radio/radio.spec.md

   - The current checked state of the radio

 *Content attributes*
-- `readonly`
-  - The radio should be submitted with the form but should not be editable.
 - `disabled`
   - The radio should be disabled from user interaction and will not be submitted with the form data.
 - `value` - Not visible to the user, it's used for form data and to distinguish between other radio buttons of the same name attribute value.